 - The race for the Peoples Democratic Party (PDP) chairmanship is gathering momentum

-- One man whose aspiration is generating excitement within the party is Professor Tunde Adeniran
+- One man whose aspiration is shaky is that of Professor Tunde Adeniran